 Sunglasses never go out of style.
 Some may think sunnies belong on the beach, but common sense begs to differ.

 Randolph Engineering eyewear is designed to protect your eyes from the elements year-round, and year after year.
 In the past, we’ve talked about why it’s important to always wear your sunglasses outdoors with GQ Magazine, but why during the fall?
 During colder months of the year, the sun is just as likely to affect your eyes.
 The right lens and classic frame shape can last you a lifetime.
 Or two.

 The sun is closest to your field of vision in the fall and winter.
-If you live closer to the equator, you’ll notice less of a different with the sun in the sky.
-For people who experience seasonal change from fall to winter with shorter days, the sun doesn’t go as high in the sky as it is in summer.
+If you live closer to the equator, you’ll notice less of a difference as the sun appears to stay higher in the sky.
+For people who experience seasonal change from fall to winter with shorter days, the sun isn't as high in the sky as it is in summer.
 This means it is closer to your line of sight all day long during colder months.
 That’s why you should wear your sunglasses to protect from the sun while you’re more likely to find it in sight.
 Many people overlook this fact!
 Instead, be your extraordinary self and sport an accessory that not only makes you feel good, but looks good too.

 You’ve likely heard this a hundred times before.
 Harmful UVA and UVB rays deeply penetrate your skin to its thickest layers, and even on a cloudy day you’re at risk.
 These rays affect your eyes and the skin around your eyes, too.
 Sunglasses offer a layer of sure protection for your eyesight.
 Wearing your sunglasses year-round ensures you’re protected year-round.

 Overtime, some people experience macular degeneration, which is light-sensitive nerve tissue within the eye.
 You may start to experience eye strain in the summer that does not go away.
 Your sunglasses will always have you covered to help prevent fatigue due to damage year-round.
 Glare is common while you’re driving due to reflections from cars, and also later in the year when it comes to snow.